 The UK joined with the USA, USSR, and eight European governments-in-exile in acknowledging that the Nazi regime was killing many hundreds of thousands of Jews through mass executions, incarceration in concentration camps and ghettos, and forced labour.
-They condemned ‘in the strongest possible terms this bestial policy of cold-blooded extermination’.
+They condemned ‘in the strongest possible terms this bestial policy of cold-blooded extermination’ and made a 'solemn resolution to ensure that those responsible for these crimes shall not escape retribution'.

 On the 70th anniversary of the declaration Foreign Secretary William Hague said: